TrevorSlobodnickSCC/HeraldsHelmets/README.md

 - I also noticed the dev tools mentioned that the font file couldnt be found, this was due to an incorrect path, which has now been fixed

+*5:00pm*

+- I think the error I am getting is because tof the environment change, in my Startup.cs I say to use SqLite for development and SqlServer for everything else, I am going to try using SqLite nomatter what environment and see if that resolves the issue

+- It did not resolve the issue itself, so I temporarily did what asp suggested and forced the "Developer" environment, which gave me more info on the error.
+It said that the Helmets table could not be found and I needed to apply the migrations.
+After apply the migration and republishing, the error disappeared and I could see all the records

+- I republished again to remove the code that force the "Development" environment, but didn't change anything with the database (still using SqLite rather than SqlServer)